cwscx/cse100_pa2_raymond_test/README.md

 To execute the raymond_test.sh, please follow the following steps by sequence:

-STEP 1: Get into your pa2 directory (where your compress and uncompress are)
+STEP 1: Get into the directory where your compress and uncompress are.

 STEP 2: git clone https://github.com/cwscx/cse100_pa2_raymond_test.git